tristankechlo/1.16.1-Improved-Vanilla/README.md

   - spawners are mineable with silk-touch pickaxes
   - right-click crops to harvest them
   - mobs can drop their spawn-egg at a 1% chance

+config-file can be found in path-to-Minecraft-Folder/'Save-Name'/serverconfig/improvedvanilla-server.toml for Server-Hosters: needs to be installed on the server-side only